pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/5-creating-recommendations.md

   For more information, see <code><a href="/reference/android/content/Intent.html#ACTION_BOOT_COMPLETED">ACTION_BOOT_COMPLETED</a></code>.
 </aside>

 Congrats, you've completed adding recommendations for your app.

 Try running it and you should start seeing recommendations after 30 minutes.
+If you want to see something immediately, star the service through adb.

+    adb shell am startservice com.android.example.leanback/.fastlane.RecommendationsService

 ### Summary